datastaxdevs/workshop-graphql-netflix/README.md

 3. Click `GRAPHQL API`
 4. Clik link to you playground.

-*as show on the picture below*
+*As show on the picture below.*
 ![image](img/open-playground.png?raw=true)

+> *Note that values in the picture do no reflect the database name `netflix_workshop_db`, reason is we do not reproduce every pictures each time*

-✅ Populate HTTP HEADER variable `x-cassandra-token` on the bottom of the page with your token as shown below
+✅ In GraphQL Playground, **Populate HTTP HEADER** variable `x-cassandra-token` on the bottom of the page with your token as shown below

 ![image](img/graphql-playground.png?raw=true)

 ✅ In GraphQL Playground, create a table with the following mutation, making sure to replace `netflix_keyspace` if you used a different name:

+- Copy the following mutation on the left panel
 ```yaml
 mutation {
   reference_list: createTable(